SWENG-2023/SWENG-WebGL-Project/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-We would like to extend our gratitude to John O' Shea and the rest of Qualcom for their support and guidance throughout the development process.
-Additionallu, we would like to thank our Software Engineering lecturer and demonstrators for their valuable input and encouragment.
+We would like to extend our gratitude to John O'Shea and the rest of Qualcomm for their support and guidance throughout the development process.
+Additionally, we would like to thank our Software Engineering lecturer and demonstrators for their valuable input and encouragement.

 We hope you enjoy our games!
 Happy gaming! 🎮

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- MARKDOWN LINKS & IMAGES -->